 According to Rodriguez-Manfredi the three working together will form "the first meteorological network on another planet."

 While scientists are already running daily weather models for Mars, MEDA's additional data will allow even better weather prediction capability.
 It will be fascinating to track specific weather patterns (fronts?) as they pass by the meteorological stations carried by these three robots.

 NASA mission locations are noted on this map of Mars.
 On a planetary scale, Curiosity, InSight, and Perseverance are all relatively close together.
 Credit: NASA/JPL-Caltech

 With the addition of the Radiation and Dust Sensor, Perseverance's meteorological station will be the first to measure the amount, shape, and size of dust particles in Mars' atmosphere.
 Other missions have captured many images of Martian dust, and most recently, the Opportunity rover ended its mission due to an intense global dust storm.
 None have been able to measure the dust as this mission will.
 The data collected by this sensor will help engineers and scientists plan for long-duration human missions to the surface, which will have to deal with this dust on a daily basis.

 "Understanding Martian dust is very important for this mission," Rodriguez-Manfredi said in a NASA statement.
 "Those fine grains of dust lift off the surface and cover the entire planet.
 We don't know how Martian winds and changes in temperature are able to cause those global dust storms, but this will be important information for future missions."

 Skycam will also image clouds in the sky above Perseverance.
 This will add another weather parameter to help predict Mars weather — important not only for scientific research but also for determining if conditions are safe for Ingenuity to fly.
-It will also determine how those clouds affect incoming solar radiation, which will help when designing suits that will protect the first Mars explorers from the hazards of the environment.
+Additionally, Skycam will determine how those clouds affect incoming solar radiation, which will help when designing suits that will protect the first human Mars explorers from the hazards of the environment.